Patrols are the basis of surf lifesaving – the reason for us being here.

 A reminder that each member must complete a minimum of 16 patrol hours each patrol season (July – June) to count towards Swanny 5 and 10-year (long service) service awards.

-Additionally, each member (including Life and Long service members) must complete a minimum of 16 patrol hours each calendar year to be eligible to compete in SLSWA and SLSA competitions the following calendar year.
+Additionally, each member (excluding Life and Long service members) must complete a minimum of 16 patrol hours each calendar year to be eligible to compete in SLSWA and SLSA competitions the following calendar year as per SLSA policy 5.04.

 It is each member’s responsibility to ensure they meet these obligations (regularly check the SLSA members area to ensure your hours are up to date) and be careful swapping patrols that are before and after Jan 1st.